Maronato/django-vue-template/README.md

 Scroll until you find the `auth` key on the config object and look for it's `strategies` property.
 It should at least have the `google` key with its configuration.

-At this point you have two options.
+At this point, you have two options.
 You can either create a `_provider` for your new provider strategy, or you can configure it all right on `nuxt.config.js`.

 #### Creating a new `_provider`
 This makes things a little more organized, but is completely optional.